-Another deep anthracite coal mine not far from the Glen Burn is Buck Slope, located near Upper Excelsior Pennsylvania.
+Another deep anthracite coal mine not far from the Glen Burn is the Buck Slope mine, located near Upper Excelsior, Pennsylvania.
 Apparently, like many small coal towns of the day, Excelsior used to be a rather hopping place, complete with a movie theater and prostitutes, one of which apparently used to walk along the road to attract clients.
 Today Upper Excelsior is virtually abandoned.

-This is one of the more unstable mines i had the “pleasure” to explore and i highly doubt it accessible today.
+The Buck Slope mine is one of the more unstable mines i had the pleasure to explore and i highly doubt it would still be accessible today.
 It had some interesting features however which i didn’t expect to find in a coal mine, such as near white rock in one area.
-It also had a stream running in it which was navigable with an inflatable boat (don’t ask), though i don’t believe i personally ever went down deep enough to see it.
+It also had a stream running in it which was navigable with an inflatable boat apparently (don’t ask).

 The Saint Nickolas coal breaker, known simply as the St. Nick, was used for processing anthracite coal which was mined in the region.
 It was quite popular among urban explorers before it was demolished.